teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 For more information, view the [settings documentation](./Settings-Documentation.md).

 # Reloading data
-TRBot comes with a ReloadCommand, mapped to "reload" by default, to reload data.
+TRBot comes with a [`ReloadCommand`](../TRBot/TRBot.Commands/Commands/ReloadCommand.cs), mapped to "reload" by default, to reload data.
 Some data cannot be applied to TRBot until it is reloaded for technical reasons.
 There are two types of reloads: soft and hard.
-Hard reloads typically destroy then recreate the data from the database, while soft reloads typically only apply the changes.
+Hard reloads typically destroy in-memory objects then recreate them using data from the database, while soft reloads typically only apply the changes.
+Pass "soft" or "hard" as an argument to this command to choose how to reload (Ex. "!reload hard").

 # Data requiring reloads/restarts

 ## CommandData
-All commands require code to function and thus use are stored in memory as separate objects using information from the CommandData table.
-You will need to reload to reflect any changes to the CommandData table.
+All commands require code to function and thus are stored in memory as separate objects using information from the CommandData table.
+If TRBot is running, you will need to reload to apply any changes made directly to the CommandData table.

 ## client_service_type
 The change in the client service used requires a full restart of TRBot to apply.
 This may be changed in future versions.